conspiracy1337/cs2-font-changer/README.md

 # CS2 Font Changer v1.0

-A modern, modular GUI application for changing fonts in Counter-Strike 2.
+A modern GUI application for changing fonts in Counter-Strike 2.
 This tool provides automatic CS2 path detection, built-in font browser, and comprehensive font management with a default high-quality font included.

 ## Features